Patan Travel Guide

 With plenty of options, you may have to extend your stay by a day or two.

-Come check out our guiide of travel to Patan as we cover the best things to do in Patan, Nepal.
+Come check out our travel guide to Patan as we cover the best things to do in Patan, Nepal.

 Like Kathmandu and Bhaktapur, Patan has a historic Durbar Square that should check out.
 Lined with distinctive red bricks, the Malla Kings of Lalitpur created this place.
 At the centre of this space, you’ll find their royal palace, which we’ll discuss a little later in this guide.